tanujnotes/Olauncher/README.md

 ##

 *New: We're working on an open source notes app called Note Safe (previously Note to Self).
-What's cool about it - it has a chat like interface and end-to-end encryption.
+What's cool about it - it has a chat-like interface and end-to-end encryption.
 [Take a look!](https://github.com/jeerovan/ntsapp)*